Position title: State Director

 - Implement party decisions and strategies through the direction of State Office activity and staff, including campaign activity and party administration.

 - Supervise and manage the Victorian Greens’ staff, operational systems and financial resources within approved budgets.

-- Liaise with the offices of elected representatives, the Australian Greens and other state and territory Greens parties.
+- Manage all key stakeholder relationships including liaising with the offices of elected representatives, the Australian Greens, other political parties, electoral bodies, partner organisations and other state and territory Greens parties.